-The Peruvian anchovy ("anchoveta", in Spanish) fishery is the largest monospecific fishery of the world.
+The Peruvian anchovy fishery is the largest monospecific fishery of the world.
 The species composition of the accompanying fauna is highly variable and influenced by environmental conditions, especially El Niño events.
-Upon examining previous reports, it becomes evident that typically, each species within the accompanying fauna makes up approximately 0.1% to 2.5% of the total landings.
-The Peruvian anchovy fishery reports usually only cite the name of species found during the expeditions and do not provide their amount, neither their percentage on total landings.
+Upon examining previous reports from previous years, each species within the accompanying fauna usually makes up approximately 0.1% to 2.5% of the total landings.
+The anchovy fishery reports of Peru usually only cite the name of species found during the expeditions and do not provide their amount, neither their percentage on total landings.
 It is hard to compile landings data as Peru publishes daily reports of the landings and rarely publish a report with compiled quantitative data of the accompanying fauna.
-Besides, most of Peruvian fishery reports published are based on data from anchovy fleets operating in northern border of Peruvian Exclusive Economic Zone (EEZ) to 16° south.
-However, the southern Peruvian anchovy stock is a shared stock with Chile and Chile has some reports with quantitative data of catches for its northern region, which will be used herein considering the proximity to southern Peru, although the fisheries management is done separately by each country authority.
-Therefore, for deciding which species would be included in this assessment, it was used the main species of accompanying fauna that in some point from 2023-2021 composed more than 0.1% of landings, based on the available reports from southern Peru and northern Chile.
+For deciding which species would be included in this assessment, it was calculated an average of the percentages of the species pointed in the latest 3 reports available for the region, which described results of 4 expeditions performed in 2023 (IMARPE^{1,2,3}, 2023).
+It is important to notice that there was a Coastal Niño event in 2023, which influenced the pelagic subsystem of the Peruvian marine ecosystem, and consequently, catches composition of this year.